What Are Product Pages?

 3-5 Sentences of Product Storyline + Bullet Point List of Specs or Features = Engaging Product Description[d]

-When it comes down to it, product descriptions should set proper expectations for what the consumer should expect from the presented product.
-If you’re being honest with your descriptions you should see return rates and customer service questions decrease, while conversions increase.
+When it comes down to it, product descriptions should set proper expectations for what the consumer gets out of the item.
+If you’re being honest with your descriptions you should see return rates and customer service questions decrease.

-To the average Internet user, ecommerce comes off as a dry industry.
-That’s why you need to humanize your company, presenting a solidified brand voice centered around a congruent message.
+It's imperative that you humanize your company online and present a solidified brand voice.
 If you’ve put ROI front and center of your ecommerce marketing strategy – well, my friend, you’ve already lost.

-Here are some ways to improve your ecommerce messaging:
+Here are some ways to improve your product page messaging:

 Enhanced security features

-Enhanced security features on your online store seem like a good idea – when you’re shopping online you don’t want your credit card information landing in the hands of criminals.
+Enhanced security features on your online store are a good idea.
+Too often, consumers' personal information ends up in the hands of criminals due to cybersecurity oversights.
 Of course, many are familiar with the infamous Target hack of 2014, in which millions of target consumers’ personal information was breached.
-But too many security measures on your website will actually hinder sales.
-An https:// website should be sufficient enough – don’t make the consumer go through a slow-loading CAPTCHA.

-Not only do slow-loading web pages frustrate users, it negatively affects your SEO copywriting strategy.
+Not only do slow-loading web pages frustrate users, it affects your SEO copywriting strategy by negating your message.
 Online, there are most likely hundreds of other companies competing against you, don’t give the consumer a reason to bounce from your site and head to theirs.
 Also remember the average attention span of a web user is about eight seconds (and will only keep going down), giving you limited time to catch their business.

 Direct your audience